lucidchin/IGME-235-Fall-2020/exercises/projects.md

 - Astrodrift - https://people.rit.edu/sae9257/230/project1/index.html
 - Flight of the Ninjas - https://people.rit.edu/~mxo9722/230/project1/project.html

-## If you get done early:
+## When you get done:
 - Start making some notes about project features, game ideas, portfolio elements that you might want to incorporate into your own project.
+This is one of the to do items in your Week 1 Checklist in myCourses.